- Active adult supervision is essential for children’s pool safety, with attention and quick reaction being crucial even

 When summer arrives, it comes with warm, sunny days that are ideally spent splashing around in a pool.
 Thinking about going for a swim with your little one?
-Here are some safety guidelines you can follow to make sure that it’s a smooth experience for everyone.
+Here are some pool safety guidelines you can follow to make sure that it’s a smooth experience for everyone.

 - When people are not using the pool, keep toys away from it.

 - Blow-up pools should be emptied after each use.